 How Long Can Perfume Last?

-The longevity of a perfume’s life depends on several factors like composition, storage conditions, and concentration.
+The longevity of a perfume’s shelf life depends on several factors like composition, storage conditions, and concentration.
 For example, EDPs (Eau de Parfum) are made up of higher concentrations of fragrance oils, so they tend to last longer.
 Besides, the art of perfumery depends on the delicate balance between fragrance oils, alcohol, and water.

 Over time these ingredients can break down which can lead to a change in their scent.
-So, on average, a perfume can easily last for three to five years, that is, if stored properly.
+So, on average, a perfume can last for three to five years, that is, if stored properly.

 Signs That Your Perfume Has Gone Bad